jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 Once the primary stack is completed you will need to create a stack using `CrossAccountDeploy.yaml` in the build account.
 These are the paramters:

 - _BuildAccount_ - set this value to the AWS Account ID of the build account
-- _BuildAccountKMSKeyArn_ - set this value to the `CrossAccountCMK` export value from the `CrossAccountPrimary` stack.
+- _BuildAccountKMSKeyArns_ - set this value to the `CrossAccountCMK` export value from the `CrossAccountPrimary` stack.
-- _PipelineBucket_ - set this value to the `PipelineBucket` export value from the `CrossAccountPrimary` stack
+- _PipelineBuckets_ - set this value to the `PipelineBucket` export value from the `CrossAccountPrimary` stack
-- _SecondaryPipelineBucket_ - not used in the build account
-- _SecondaryCrossAccountCMK_ - not used in the build account

 ## Cross Region